-The first and most obvious reason that affiliates will want to promote your product or service is because they believe it will benefit their community while earning them commissions.
+The first and most obvious reason that affiliates will want to promote your product or service is that they believe it will benefit their community while earning them commissions.

 This means that your first priority should be making sure that your product is high quality.
 Only publish products that will serve your customers and help them reach their goals.